gniewomir/kabar/README.md

 * Components     - provide utility object like template, form or metabox (multiple instances per request - used by modules)
 * Utility        - at the moment form fields and form storage classes.

-One instance per request means that you probably should use ServiceLocator::get($moduleType, $moduleName) method to access is.
+One instance per request means that you probably should use ServiceLocator::get($moduleType, $moduleName) method to access is, as it will create instance and return it in all subsequent calls.
 You probably dont wan't 'Fancybox' module loaded twice.
 But library doesn't enforce it in any way.

 ```php
 <?php